oprypin/crsfml/README.md

 About the SFML wrapper
 ----------------------

 The C++ → C wrapper's external interface consists entirely of simple functions that accept only native types (such as `float`, `uint32_t`, `char*`) and untyped pointers (`void*`).
+The untyped pointers are never exposed to the user, only to other auto-generated parts of the code.
 The function names consist of the original SFML class name, the function name itself, and a base62 hash of the parameter types.
-The user of the library is expected to know the size of the buffers needed for each object, because VoidCSFML does not allocate memory for them.
-Initialization is done in a buffer supplied by the user.
 Return types are never used; instead, the output is done into a pointer (which is usually the last argument of the function), but, as usual, the memory allocation is the caller's job.
 The first argument of each function is a pointer to the receiver object (if applicable).

 Abstract classes are implemented by exposing a collection of global callback variables, which must be set by the user if they want to use the corresponding class.
 The callback's first argument is the object, and some arguments are pointers that need to be assigned to inside the callback implementation (because return values are not used).

+Compilation of the C++ extensions is based only on SFML's header files, these are made into object files, and all the linking is deferred to the final linker invocation done by Crystal.

 ### Why not CSFML?